 98% of the class of 2015 grads were either employed or in grad school one year after graduation.

 The Calvin LifeWork program starts with your passion and unleashes your career path, all while teaching you about the value of living well.
-And it results in a $3,000 scholarship.

 Take a look at theseamong graduates: